-If you are using Gumroad in a way that violates our TOS, or are selling a product that we are not authorized to sell (common offenders include PLR ebooks, pornography, services, credit repair products, tickets to events, health products, unlicensed software you didn't create, or unlicensed electronics), we have to suspend your account.
+If you are using Gumroad in a way that violates our ToS, or selling a product that we are not authorized to sell (common offenders include PLR ebooks, graphic pornography, services, credit repair products, tickets to events, health products, unlicensed software you didn't create, or unlicensed electronics), we have to suspend your account.

-Because we also have issues with spammers on the site, we also will have to suspend your account if it appears that you are using Gumroad as a means of manipulating search engine results.
+Because spammers love misusing our platform, we also will have to suspend your account if it appears that you are using Gumroad as a means of manipulating search engine results.

-If your entire account and your sales are in violation of our Terms of Service, we can not allow you back on the platform.
-If only a single product is, however, you may be allowed back on.
-If you agree to sell different types of products, we can allow you back on.
+If your entire account and your sales violates our Terms of Service, we can not allow you back on the platform.
+If only a single product is, however, if you agree to sell different types of products, we may allow you back on.
 If you have previous purchases on the platform, we can resend them to you or allow you to download them again.

-Depending on the situation and the policies you have violated, we may or may not be able to pay you out.
-We do our best in these cases to get you paid, but sometimes we truly aren't allowed to.
+Depending on the policies you have violated, we may not be able to pay you out.
+We do our best to get you paid, but sometimes we truly aren't allowed to.